Department of English

 Aeschylus, The Oresteia: Agamemnon; The Libation Bearers; The Eumenides.
 Translation by Robert Fagles.
 Penguin, 1984.
 ISBN-13: 978-0140443332.

 Sophocles, The Three Theban Plays: Antigone; Oedipus the King; Oedipus at Colonus.
 Translation by Robert Fagles.
 Penguin, 1984.
 ISBN-13: 978-0140444254.

-We will read supplementary materials in this course, as well--most of them available in digital form.
+We will read supplementary materials in this course, as well, available in digital format.

 Decorum and Civility

 Mutual respect and cooperation, during the time we spend together each week and the time you work on group assignments, are the basis for successful conduct of this course.
 The class is a learning community that depends on respect, cooperation, and communication among all of us.
 This includes coming to class on time, prepared for each day’s work: reading and assignments complete, focusing on primary classroom activity, and participating.
 It also includes polite and respectful expression of agreement or disagreement--with support for your point of view and arguments--with other students and with the teacher.
 It does not include arriving late or leaving early, or behavior or talking that distracts other students.

 Please silence or turn off all mobile phones, tablets, and other electronic devices.
 If you have your laptop or tablet with you in class, I prefer you use it only occasionally to look up something related to our conversation rather than constantly surfing the Web or--even worse--checking your e-mail or Facebook or chatting with friends.
 Thus I expect laptops will remain closed most of the time.